MiniZinc/libminizinc/docs/en/mzn_search.rst

   - :mzndef:`warm_start(<vars>,<vals>)` where :mzndef:`<vars>` is a one
-    dimensional array of integer variables, and :mzndef:`<vals>` is a one dimensional array of integer of the same length giving the warm start values for each integer variable in :mzn:`<vars>`.
+    dimensional array of integer variables, and :mzndef:`<vals>` is a one dimensional array of integers of the same length giving the warm start values for each integer variable in :mzn:`<vars>`.
   - :mzndef:`warm_start(<vars>,<vals>)` where :mzndef:`<vars>` is a one
     dimensional array of float variables, and :mzndef:`<vals>` is a